qaware/cloud-native-explab/platform/giantswarm.md

 ## Prerequisites

-Before you dive right into this experience lab, make sure your local development environment is setup properly!
+Before you dive right into this experience lab, make sure your local environment is setup properly.
+Alternatively, use the preconfigured `cn-explab-shell` Docker image.

 - Modern Operating System (Windows 10, MacOS, ...) with terminal and shell
 - IDE of your personal choice (with relevant plugins installed)